Note: If you plan to read “Angel in the Rubble,” do so before reading this page. This story is a good follow-up to the book.

-O’Brien, as Genelle would learn, was one of nine firefighters from FDNY Rescue 2 in Brooklyn who rescued her from beneath the World Trade Center rubble on Sept.
-12, 2001 after she had been buried alive for 27 hours.
+Tom, as Genelle and I would learn from him, was one of nine firefighters from FDNY Rescue 2 in Brooklyn who rescued Genelle from beneath the World Trade Center rubble on September 12, 2001, after she had been buried alive for 27 hours.

-The other eight were Dave Arcerie, Stan Brzenski, Tom Donnelly, Bill Esposito, Larry Gray, Larry Senzel, Tony Tedeshi, and Paul Somin.
+The other eight, Tom told me, were Dave Arcerie, Stan Brzenski, Tom Donnelly, Bill Esposito, Larry Gray, Larry Senzel, Tony Tedeshi, and Paul Somin.

-O’Brien has an incredible story of his own about his life since 9/11.
-I am not going to go into detail about it here because I feel it is his story to tell, and nobody can give it the justice it deserves like he can.
-But I will say that he and Genelle spent about an hour together on her porch that day talking, laughing and crying as she learned for the first time about who these men were and how they found her.
+Tom has an extraordinary story of his own about his life since 9/11.
+I am not going to go into detail about it here because it’s his story to tell.
+But I will say that he and Genelle spent about an hour together on her porch that day talking, laughing, and crying as she learned for the first time about who these men were and how they found her.

 “Hello?”
 I said hesitantly.

 “Hi.
-Is this William Croyle?” the voice on the other end with a thick New York accent said.
+Is this William Croyle?” the voice on the other end said in a thick New York accent.